-- Ompartment syndrome.
+- Ø Compartment syndrome.
 Compartment syndrome is a buildup of pressure within muscles or other body parts following a severe traumatic blow.
 Such pressure buildup is often undetectable without surgery or other invasive procedures and the reduced blood flow from the disease can lead to debilitating injuries.
 QUS-1000CS is our compartment syndrome diagnostic device that is currently under development and is being designed to enable the doctors' office or emergency room nursing staff to easily and consistently monitor this condition using a non-invasive method. - Bone strength.
 Bone loss due to osteoporosis is presently determined using x-ray techniques that measure the density of calcium in the bone.
 Our ultrasound technology measures the stiffness of the bone and can detect the difference between a bone bearing weight and one that is not.
 This measurement reflects the load bearing capacity, which is data that current devices in the market do not provide.
 QUS-1000BQ is our bone strength measurement device that is currently under development and is being designed to allow the monitoring of bone integrity and provide diagnostic information to improve the care of patients with osteoporosis.

-Ø Intracranial pressure buildup.
+Intracranial pressure buildup.
 A heavy blow to the head can cause internal pressure that builds up rapidly and can cause morbidity and death if not treated.
 This condition is typically diagnosed by evaluating a patient's response to external stimuli, which is not possible if the patient is unconscious.
 Our ultrasound technology can detect such pressure buildup rapidly in non-responsive patients by using a non-invasive device that reports a numerical readout and that does not require expert interpretation.
 QUS-1000ICP is our intracranial pressure measurement device that is currently under development and is being designed to enable trauma personnel to diagnose and monitor such a condition.

 All three products, the QUS-1000CS, the QUS-1000BQ and the QUS-1000ICP, share common components, but also have customized interfaces specific to each application.
 The pathway to market for medical diagnostic devices requires approval by government agencies.
-For example, we will be required to obtain certification for safety through international standards as well as approval from the FDA through a 510(k) registration which we do not anticipate before the end of 2007.
-We are currently developing our marketing and distribution strategy for these products and have not yet submitted to the FDA any applications for clearance with respect to any of these products.
+For example, we are required to obtain certification for safety through international standards as well as approval from the FDA through a 510(k) registration which we do not anticipate before the end of 2007.
+We are currently developing our marketing and distribution strategy for these products.